Politics & Government Guide in Jersey

 Voting Rights

-All residents aged 16 and over with registered entitlement cards can vote in general elections.
-British, Irish, and qualifying Commonwealth citizens are entitled to register.
+Jersey residents aged 16 and over can vote in Assembly elections.
+British, Irish, and qualifying Commonwealth citizens resident in Jersey have full voting rights.

 Recent Developments